Auditing and Generating Synthetic Data with Controllable Trust Trade-offs: Synthetic Data Auditing Framework

 \section{Synthetic Data Auditing Framework}

 In this section, we present our auditing framework.
-For a given real dataset and several synthetic datasets, our framework evaluates a multitude of \emph{\textbf{trust dimensions}}, namely: fidelity, privacy, utility, fairness, and robustness. \paragraph{Setup} Formally, given a real dataset $D_{r}$ and multiple synthetic datasets $D^j_{s},~j=1\dots N$.
+For a given real dataset and several synthetic datasets, our framework evaluates a multitude of \emph{\textbf{trust dimensions}}, namely: fidelity, privacy, utility, fairness, and robustness.

+\paragraph{Setup} Formally, given a real dataset $D_{r}$ and multiple synthetic datasets $D^j_{s},~j=1,\ldots,N$.
 The real dataset is split to training, development/validation, and testing sets as follows:

 Synthetic datasets come from various sampling schemes from different types of generative models.
 These models are trained on the real training set $D_{r,\text{train}}$ and validated on the real development set $D_{r,\text{val}}$.
 The utility of these synthetic data is measured via a predictive downstream task defined on the data space along protected and sensitive groups for whom we want to ensure a fair prediction.
-The downstream task is trained on the synthetic data $D_{s, train}^j$, validated on the real development set $D_{r,\text{val}}$, and evaluated on the real test set $D_{r,\text{test}}$ (note that $D_{r,\text{test}}$ could have a distribution shift w.r.t to $D_{r,\text{train}}$ ) .
+The downstream task is trained on the synthetic data $D_{s, train}^j$, validated on the real development set $D_{r,\text{val}}$, and evaluated on the real test set $D_{r,\text{test}}$ (note that $D_{r,\text{test}}$ could have a distribution shift w.r.t to $D_{r,\text{train}}$).
 Without loss of generality, we assume for simplicity that all downstream tasks are classification tasks.

-\paragraph{Auditing Framework } Our synthetic data auditing framework, as depicted in Figure \ref{Fig:flowchart}, comprises several key stages: Evaluate, Aggregate, Reweight, Index by trustworthiness, Rank, and Report.
+\paragraph{Auditing Framework } Our synthetic data auditing framework, as depicted in Figure \ref{Fig:flowchartM}, comprises several key stages: Evaluate, Aggregate, Reweight, Index by trustworthiness, Rank, and Report.
 It serves as a means to enhance communication among governance experts, data scientists, internal reviewers, and external regulators.
-The primary personas involved in our framework are outlined in Extended Data Figure \ref{fig:workflow}.
-The key stages of our audit framework and the personas involved are explained below (more detailed explanations of trust dimension and our framework are given in the Methods Section and Supplementary Information): \begin{enumerate} \item\textbf{\textsc{Evaluate:}} The governance expert and data science board collaborate to establish quantitative metrics for each trust dimension, as detailed in Extended Data Table \ref{tab:metric}, ensuring adherence to socio-technical safeguards.
+The primary personas involved in our framework are outlined in Figure \ref{fig:workflowM}.
+The key stages of our audit framework and the personas involved are explained below (more detailed explanations of trust dimension and our framework are given in the Methods Section and Supplementary Information): \begin{enumerate} \item\textbf{\textsc{Evaluate:}} The governance expert and data science board collaborate to establish quantitative metrics for each trust dimension, as detailed in Table \ref{tab:metricMM}, ensuring adherence to socio-technical safeguards.
 These metrics are then assessed by data scientists.